Factors affecting software development costs

 Robotic process automation (RPA)

-RPA system implementation creates the following additional costs of software development:
+RPA system implementation entails the following additional costs of software development:

 -